carbon-language/carbon-lang/llvm/docs/NVPTXUsage.rst

 For a list of all math functions implemented in libdevice, see `libdevice Users Guide <http://docs.nvidia.com/cuda/libdevice-users-guide/index.html>`_.

-To accomodate various math-related compiler flags that can affect code generation of libdevice code, the library code depends on a special LLVM IR pass (``NVVMReflect``) to handle conditional compilation within LLVM IR.
+To accommodate various math-related compiler flags that can affect code generation of libdevice code, the library code depends on a special LLVM IR pass (``NVVMReflect``) to handle conditional compilation within LLVM IR.
 This pass looks for calls to the ``@__nvvm_reflect`` function and replaces them